ShreyaThapa/v2-ach-api-docs/source/includes/_customers.md

 Verified Customers are defined by their ability to both send and receive money, thus, being able to fit all funds flows.
 They can also interact with any Customer type and hold a `balance` funding source within the Dwolla network.
 Think of the Dwolla `balance` as a "wallet" which a Customer can send, receive, or hold funds to within the Dwolla network.
 With no weekly transfer limits, this Customer type is flexible for high transaction volumes.

 A verified Customer can be created as a type of either `Personal` or `Business`.

-### Migrating Dwolla user Accounts to Dwolla API Customers

-Dwolla offers a seamless process for migrating existing user [Accounts](#accounts) managed via OAuth on your platform to Dwolla API [Customers](#customers).
-The user Account will maintain existing functionality on dwolla.com and will act as a separate Dwolla API Customer upon completion of the migration.
-To learn more about upgrading from our V1 API or Transfer API to the current V2 Dwolla API, please [contact Sales](https://www.dwolla.com/contact?b=apidocs).

 ### Customer links